carbform/meteo_adsb/README.md

 ## License

-This project is licensed under the GPL V3 License.
+This project is licensed under the Unlicense License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements